Kino's Journey: Characters

 Hermes is a talking Brough Superior motorcycle and is Kino's loyal companion; although it can be reluctant sometimes, it faithfully accompanies Kino in her travels.
 The relationship between Kino and Hermes is presented as symbiotic—as explained in the Land of Adults where Hermes provides speed, and Kino provides balance.
 In the first couple of episodes of the anime and almost all of the chapters in the novels, it has a tendency to mispronounce words and phrases.
 Its name is a reference to the Greek god Hermes.
-Although its name is spelled "Hermes", in the third book it emphasizes that the "H" in its name is silent.
+Although its name is spelled "Hermes", in the third book it is emphasized that the "H" in its name is silent.